shamazmazum/vsprofiler/README.md

 ```

 It will create two files: profX.smpl and profX.map in the current working directory, where X is some number.
 Then
-run vsanalizer with these two files as arguments (see below what "flat" means):
+run vsanalizer with these two files as arguments:
 ```
-$ /path/to/vsanalizer prof.smpl prof.map flat
+$ /path/to/vsanalizer prof.smpl prof.map
 ```

 and get something like this: